nabila-azhari/nabila-azhari/README.md

 I'm passionate about **data research** and **artificial intelligence** (AI).
 With a curious mind and a love for exploration,

 But that's not all!
-Behind the numbers and algorithms, I also enjoy delving into the creative world of **digital design**.
+I also enjoy delving into the creative world of **digital design**.
 Whether it's crafting visually appealing designs or creating engaging content, I believe in the balance of science and art.

 ---